 Scream (1996)

-Wes Craven’s self-referential teenaged slasher flick soars on the strengths of Kevin Williamson’s clever screenplay and its charismatic cast.
-Anyone who loves slasher movies will revel in the in-jokes and homages, but the film isn’t all satire — it’s a fine little thriller in its own right.
+Wes Craven’s self-referential teen slasher murder mystery soars on the strengths of Kevin Williamson’s clever screenplay and its charismatic cast.
+Anyone who loves slasher movies will revel in the in-jokes and homages, but the film isn’t all satire — it’s a fine thriller in its own right.

 Neve Campbell (Party of Five) picks up the mantle of ‘scream queen’ admirably and the supporting cast each shine in roles that would typically be throw-aways.
+Skeet Ulrich plays her boyfriend, a James Dean type spends much of the film under suspicion — is Neve dating the guy who’s trying to kill her?
 Courtney Cox (Friends) is probably my favorite of the lot, playing a cut-throat news reporter who isn’t quite the cast-iron bitch she pretends to be.
-David Arquette is endearing as the oafish deputy who takes a fancy to her.
+David Arquette is very endearing as the oafish deputy who takes a fancy to her.
 Relative newcomers Matthew Lillard, Rose McGowan and Jamie Kennedy are dependable for comic relief, while Drew Barrymore carries the brutal opening prelude all by herself.

 It’s not hard to parody horror films, especially slasher movies — the genre begs for it (cue Rose McGowan’s garage scene titty hard-on).
 But there’s a lot of love behind the satirical jabs in Scream.
 It’s Craven’s Valentine to the genre and its enthusiastic fans.